u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 I think so, especially in technical fields which have been influenced by Open Source software, which made it easier to embrace Open Science methodology (physics, computer science, ML/AI).

-Yet other fields with high impact on society - life sciences, etc. remain plagued by these issues.
-Attempts to address these from within are met with significant inertia, making any meaningful change to adapt the system to the digital age virtually impossible.
+Yet other fields with high impact on society - life sciences, etc. remain plagued by these problems.
+Attempts to address these from within are met with significant inertia, making any meaningful change to improve the system to the digital age virtually impossible.

 ## A Shifting Federal Landscape